 - To import a list, click Import. - To build or edit a list using the Site List Editor, click Manage.
-For more information, see "Using the Site List Editor" on page 172. - Workflow-Driven Scan: Audit only those URLs included in the macro that you previously recorded and does not follow any hyperlinks encountered during the audit.
+For more information, see "Using the Site List Editor" on page 170. - Workflow-Driven Scan: Audit only those URLs included in the macro that you previously recorded and does not follow any hyperlinks encountered during the audit.
 A logout signature is not required.
 This type of macro is used most often to focus on a particular subsection of the application.
 If you select multiple macros, they will all be included in the same scan.
-You can use .webmacro files or Burp Proxy captures.
-For more information, see "Selecting a Workflow Macro" on page 230.
+You can use .webmacro files, Burp Proxy captures, or .har files.
+For more information, see "Selecting a Workflow Macro" on page 229.

 Important!
-If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures.
+If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures or all .har files.
 You cannot use different types of macros in the same scan.